geeaqui/augur/README.md

 # Augur

-The objective of this web application is to provide its user the information of the crypto currency coin traded in https://www.binance.com and get a better view of the maket and predict high and low volatile coin.
+The objective of this web application is to provide its users the information of the crypto currency coin traded in https://www.binance.com and get a better view of the maket to predict high and low volatile coin(s).

 The following API's are used by this application